 In the U.S. Congress, Rob serves on the House Armed Services Committee and the Committee on Natural Resources, where he is well-positioned to represent the needs of Virginia's First District.
 He has quickly earned a reputation for being an advocate for our men and women in uniform and for being a champion of the Chesapeake Bay.

-On the Armed Services Committee, Rob serves as the Chairman of the Seapower and Projection Forces Subcommittee.
+On the Armed Services Committee, Rob serves as Ranking Member of the Seapower and Projection Forces Subcommittee.
 In addition, as Co-Chair of the Congressional Shipbuilding Caucus, he is a staunch advocate for a robust Naval fleet and a healthy domestic shipbuilding industry.
 Rob has served as Chairman of the U.S. Naval Academy's Board of Visitors since 2010.